kubedb/docs/docs/guides/mariadb/clustering/galera-cluster/index.md

 # try to write on secondary-1
 $ kubectl exec -it -n demo my-group-0 -c mysql -- mysql -u root --password=dlNiQpjULZvEqo3B --host=my-group-1.my-group-gvr.demo -e "INSERT INTO playground.equipment (type, quant, color) VALUES ('mango', 5, 'yellow');"
 mysql: [Warning] Using a password on the command line interface can be insecure.
-ERROR 1290 (HY000) at line 1: The MySQL server is running with the --super-read-only option so it cannot execute this statement command terminated with exit code 1
+ERROR 1290 (HY000) at line 1: The MariaDB server is running with the --super-read-only option so it cannot execute this statement command terminated with exit code 1

 # try to write on secondary-2
 $ kubectl exec -it -n demo my-group-0 -c mysql -- mysql -u root --password=dlNiQpjULZvEqo3B --host=my-group-2.my-group-gvr.demo -e "INSERT INTO playground.equipment (type, quant, color) VALUES ('mango', 5, 'yellow');"
 mysql: [Warning] Using a password on the command line interface can be insecure.
-ERROR 1290 (HY000) at line 1: The MySQL server is running with the --super-read-only option so it cannot execute this statement command terminated with exit code 1
+ERROR 1290 (HY000) at line 1: The MariaDB server is running with the --super-read-only option so it cannot execute this statement command terminated with exit code 1
 ```